Slumping Liverpool collapses in 3-1 loss at Leicester in EPL - WHIZ News

-LEICESTER, England (AP) — Slumping champion Liverpool fell to a third straight loss in the Premier League after a dramatic late collapse against Leicester, conceding three goals in seven minutes in a 3-1 defeat at King Power Stadium on Saturday.
+LEICESTER, England (AP) — Slumping champion Liverpool fell to a third straight loss in the English Premier League after a dramatic late collapse against Leicester, giving up three goals in seven minutes in a 3-1 defeat at King Power Stadium on Saturday.

+It led to Liverpool manager Jurgen Klopp conceding the title, with his team down in fourth and 10 points behind first-placed Manchester City having played two games more.

-Leading 1-0 through Mohamed Salah’s league-high 17th goal of the season, Liverpool was pegged back in the 78th when James Maddison’s low free kick crept in and then went behind after another blunder by goalkeeper Alisson Becker.
+Leading 1-0 through Mohamed Salah’s league-high 17th goal, Liverpool was pegged back in the 78th when James Maddison’s low free kick crept in and then went behind after another blunder by goalkeeper Alisson Becker.

 A week after gifting Manchester City crucial goals in a 4-1 loss, the Brazil international collided with debutant center back Ozan Kabak as they attempted to cut out a long pass and the ball fell kindly for Jamie Vardy to run through and tap into an empty net.